Respect for Human Rights and the Development of Diversity

 - Temporary retirement for spouse’s overseas service: Allows employees to take leave of up to three years to accompany their spouse on an overseas work assignment

-- Fertility treatment leave: Allow employees to take leave of up to a total of one year for advanced fertility treatment that meets certain standards
+- Fertility treatment leave: Allows employees to take leave of up to a total of one year for advanced fertility treatment that meets certain standards

-- Remote work system: Employees whose work is suitable for telecommuting can do so up to two days a week
+- Remote work system for employees whose work is suitable for telecommuting

 - Day care cost stipends